codegallivant/script-caster/README.md

 ### 1. Setting up your Google API Console Service Account
 1. Go to [Google's API Console](https://console.developers.google.com/) and sign in to your google account
 2. Create a project.
-3. Create a service account integrated using the Google Sheets API and Google Drive API.
+3. Create a service account integrated using the Google Sheets API.
 4. Download the credentials as `service_account_credentials.json` file
 5. Store the `service_account_credentials.json` file in the `creds/` folder.
 6. Done.